dannyvassallo/photofun/README.md

 ####Adding Dependencies Up Front

-Meteor has it's own package system called [Atmosphere](https://atmospherejs.com/) that installs dependencies to `./meteor/package`.
+Meteor has it's own package system called [Atmosphere](https://atmospherejs.com/) that installs dependencies to `./meteor/package` using `meteor add <dep name>`.
 You can also use `npm i -S <package name>` to get node modules.
 You would import node modules the same way you are used to.
 Meteor packages are automatically available.

 Let's get our dependencies installed. copy paste the following into the bottom